-For some reason, you may not be able to run the selected Topaz Video Enhance AI model, and I have come across this kind of error only during my review.
-If you have the same problem, try the troubleshooting steps below:
+For some reason, you may not be able to run the selected Topaz Video AI model, and I have come across this kind of error only during my review.
+But, the official troubleshooting is really limited.
+If you problems with Topaz Video AI 3, try the troubleshooting steps below:

-- Always make sure Topaz Video Enhance AI update-to-date and your GPU driver is up to date too!
+- Always make sure Topaz Video AI is update-to-date and your GPU driver is up to date too!

-- Go File-Preference and lower the VRAM for more stable rendering.
+- Go File-Preference and lower the Max Memeroy Usage for more stable rendering.

 - Close other programs that may use your GPU too.

-When I did the Topaz Video Enhance AI review a few months ago, I was shocked by how well it performed with the power of AI technology, bringing real fresh life to our old videos.
+When I did the Topaz Video AI review, I was shocked by how well it performed with the power of AI technology, bringing real fresh life to our old videos.

 In this part of the review, I’d like to record its new features to keep the review always up-to-date.

 Topaz Video AI 3, with the previous name Topaz Video Enhance AI, is a brand-new and re-coded program that improves the overall quality of video footage through AI and machine learning.
 The software analyzes the video clips and, based on hundreds of hours of video training, makes intelligent recommendations about how to improve their appearance and make them cleaner.